c0mmando/Hack-Liberty-Resources/hack-liberty-resources.md

 ---
 ## **Privacy and Security Articles**
 ### **Guides**
-- [Anonymous Planet](https://anonymousplanet.org/) - a community contributed online guide to anonymity written for activists, journalists, scientists, lawyers, whistle-blowers, and good people being oppressed, censored, harassed anywhere
+- [Anonymous Planet](https://anonymousplanet.org/) [[Tor](http://thgtoa3jzy3doku7hkna32htpghjijefscwvh4dyjgfydbbjkeiohgid.onion/)] - a community contributed online guide to anonymity written for activists, journalists, scientists, lawyers, whistle-blowers, and good people being oppressed, censored, harassed anywhere
-- [Privacy Guides](https://www.privacyguides.org/) - a non-profit, socially motivated website that provides information for protecting your data security and privacy
+- [Privacy Guides](https://www.privacyguides.org/) [[Tor](http://www.xoe4vn5uwdztif6goazfbmogh6wh5jc4up35bqdflu6bkdc5cas5vjqd.onion/en/)] - a non-profit, socially motivated website that provides information for protecting your data security and privacy
 - [Extreme Privacy 4th Edition](https://annas-archive.org/md5/3bca9891bf832a50e0f8d7aee7555eb3) - Michael Bazzell has helped hundreds of celebrities, billionaires, and everyday citizens disappear completely from public view.
+- [Nihilism Network](https://blog.nihilism.network/servers/anon.html) [[Tor](http://blog.nihilhfjmj55gfbleupwl2ub7lvbhq4kkoioatiopahfqwkcnglsawyd.onion/)] - ultimately, this blog aims to showcase that technology, when used correctly, can allow one to transcend any limitation. be it to transcend surveillance, centralisation, deanonymization, lack of security. any ability that we have as humans, such as privacy, decentralisation, anonymity, security, plausible deniability can be protected and enhanced by using the correct technology.
-- [Anonymous Land](https://www.anonymousland.org) - a community dedicated to providing anonymity enhancing guides and services
+- [Anonymous Land](https://web.archive.org/web/20240308135041/https://anonymousland.org/) - a community dedicated to providing anonymity enhancing guides and services
-- [No Trace Project](https://www.notrace.how/) - no trace, no case. a collection of tools to help anarchists and other rebels understand the capabilities of their enemies, undermine surveillance efforts, and ultimately act without getting caught
+- [No Trace Project](https://www.notrace.how/) [[Tor](http://i4pd4zpyhrojnyx5l3d2siauy4almteocqow4bp2lqxyocrfy6prycad.onion/)] - no trace, no case. a collection of tools to help anarchists and other rebels understand the capabilities of their enemies, undermine surveillance efforts, and ultimately act without getting caught
 - [Qubes OS for Anarchists](https://www.anarsec.guide/posts/qubes/) [[Tor](http://uwb25d43nnzerbozmtviwn7unn7ku226tpsjyhy5n4st5cf3d4mtflqd.onion/posts/qubes/index.html)] - Qubes OS is a security-oriented operating system (OS), which means it is an operating system designed from the ground up to be more difficult to hack.
 Given that anarchists are regularly targeted for hacking in repressive investigations, Qubes OS is an excellent choice
 - [GrapheneOS for Anarchists](https://www.anarsec.guide/posts/grapheneos/) - [[Tor](http://uwb25d43nnzerbozmtviwn7unn7ku226tpsjyhy5n4st5cf3d4mtflqd.onion/posts/grapheneos/index.html)] - anarchists should not have phones. if you must use a phone, make it as difficult as possible for an adversary to geotrack it, intercept its messages, or hack it. this means using grapheneos
 - [Tails for Anarchists](https://www.anarsec.guide/posts/tails/) [[Tor](http://uwb25d43nnzerbozmtviwn7unn7ku226tpsjyhy5n4st5cf3d4mtflqd.onion/posts/tails/index.html)] - tails is an operating system that makes anonymous computer use accessible to everyone. tails is designed to leave no trace of your activity on your computer unless you explicitly configure it to save specific data